 - (A) The status of the General Plan and progress in its implementation. - (B) The progress in meeting the County's share of regional housing needs and local efforts to remove governmental constraints to the maintenance, improvement, and development of housing.
-The housing element portion of the annual report is prepared using standards, forms, and definitions adopted by HCD. - (C) The number of housing development applications received in the prior year. - (D) The number of units included in all development applications in the prior year. - (E) The number of units approved and disapproved in the prior year. - (F) The degree to which the General Plan complies with the guidelines developed by OPR. - (G) A listing of sites rezoned to accommodate that portion of the city's or county's share of the regional housing need. - (H) The number of net new units of housing, including both rental housing and for-sale housing, that have been issued a completed entitlement, a building permit, or a certificate of occupancy, thus far in the housing element cycle, and the income category, by area median income category, that each unit of housing satisfies. - (I) The number of applications submitted, approvals granted, building permits issued, and number of units constructed pursuant to Senate Bill 35 (2018).
+The housing element portion of the annual report is prepared using standards, forms, and definitions adopted by HCD. - (C) The number of housing development applications received in the prior year. - (D) The number of units included in all development applications in the prior year. - (E) The number of units approved and disapproved in the prior year. - (F) The degree to which the General Plan complies with the guidelines developed by OPR. - (G) A listing of sites rezoned to accommodate that portion of the city's or County's share of the regional housing need. - (H) The number of net new units of housing, including both rental housing and for-sale housing, that have been issued a completed entitlement, a building permit, or a certificate of occupancy, thus far in the housing element cycle, and the income category, by area median income category, that each unit of housing satisfies. - (I) The number of applications submitted, approvals granted, building permits issued, and number of units constructed pursuant to Senate Bill 35 (2019). - (J) If the city or County has received funding pursuant to the Local Government Planning Support Grants Program (Chapter 3.1 (commencing with Section 50515) of Part 2 of Division 31 of the Health and Safety Code), the information required pursuant to subdivision (a) of Section 50515.04 of the Health and Safety Code.